 In any case, I don’t care what the benefits might be, I’m not into it.
 And even if the retreat isn’t mandatory (it often is outright stated that it is in fact mandatory), going back to culture, it really just is.
 If you don’t “fit in,” you might find yourself being pushed out or just quitting because you’re tired of being forced to have play dates with your co-workers.

 There’s a reason I work remotely in the first place.
-Having to leave home, travel to the airport, get on a plane, and then spend a week in a house or hotel with essentially strangers is the absolute antithesis to the joy of working from home.
+Having to leave home, travel to the airport, get on a plane, and then spend a week in a house or hotel with what are essentially strangers is the absolute antithesis to the joy of working from home.
 I’d rather they just took that couple grand they spent on each of us for a retreat, and give us half as a bonus, gaining happier employees and saving money at the same time.

 This is what it was all about, the work; the joy of the project.
 But, being able to do that work with complete autonomy and time flexibility.
 Not being micromanaged; not being fixed to any kind of 9-5 like window; just being able to work in your own way, using the tools you like to use, and in your own time.
 It didn’t matter where you were in the world, what your sleep schedule was like, as long you got your work done within every 24-hour period, and as long as you checked in every now and then and obviously respond to any direct communications to you.